FidoID – The Trusted Pet Microchip Registry

 Pet keepers who have received a Microchipping Certificate should use the details on the certificate to log in.

-PIN recovery is available on the login page for registered pet keepers who may have deleted the original welcome email that was sent upon successful registration.
+PIN recovery is available on the login page for registered pet keepers who may have deleted it.

 FidoID Services and Support